 Are You Struggling With Opiate Addiction?
 Call Us Today

 If you or someone you love is suffering from addiction to opiates or another substance, the Palm Beach Institute is here to help.
 We have a team of caring, experienced addiction specialists available to help those in need in overcoming dependency through an effective recovery program at our facility.
-Don’t wait—call us today at 1-855-960-5456 and begin the journey to a new, healthy life free from the many devastating effects of addiction.
+Don’t wait—call us today at 1-855-534-3574 or contact us online and begin the journey to a new, healthy life free from the many devastating effects of addiction.